-More information about these areas is available on our website HERE.
+More information about these areas is available here.
 Further details of how this supports those with protected characteristics is available in Appendix A and in the Impact Assessment.
 The Impact Assessment assesses how each objective might impact upon different types of people and communities, considering the seven well-being goals, five ways of working, protected characteristics, socioeconomic disadvantage and the climate and nature emergencies.
 It can be viewed by visiting Impact Assessment - Corporate Plan.